 She barely touched her food and each mouthful seemed to choke her.
 The frog, however, enjoyed every bite he ate.

 It’s well known that in children’s literature, food basically equals sex.
-Mull on that one for a minute.
+Mull on that for a minute.

 Even when a girl is crying, the frog’s needs come first: